Link Search Menu Expand Document

 Hearty (+1 FP) [Secondary - Heal/Magic] [X]

-This Technique heals the target 1 HP for every Grade of Success, to a maximum of [XX] HP.
+This Technique heals the target 2 HP for every Grade of Success, to a maximum of [X+X] HP.

 Homing (+1 FP)

-The target begins to Hustle, giving them additional actions, for the next [X] turns.
-If you target yourself with this Technique, you don't receive the benefit until after this turn.
+The target begins to Hustle, giving them additional actions for the next [X] full turns; if you begin to Hustle during your turn, this effect doesn't apply until your next turn.

 For every additional Grade of Success, increase the Status Level by 1, to a maximum of [X].